namit-surana/FireCrwal/README.md

 # BlueJay TIC Certification Database

-A powerful AI-driven system that automatically discovers, maps, and analyzes certification information from regulatory websites using Firecrawl's advanced web scraping capabilities.
+A simplified, efficient system that maps and extracts certification information from regulatory websites using Firecrawl's web scraping capabilities.

 ## 🎯 What This System Does

 This system automatically:
-1. **Discovers** complete website structure of regulatory websites
+1. **Maps** website structure to discover all available URLs
-2. **Maps** relevant pages for certifications using intelligent search
-3. **Categorizes** content into 6 specialized categories using AI
-4. **Scores** the quality of discovered information with metrics
+2. **Extracts** title, URL, and description for each discovered page
+3. **Categorizes** URLs by their path structure
-5. **Exports** results in structured JSON format for further analysis
+4. **Exports** results in structured JSON format for analysis

 ## 🏗️ System Architecture